phylodojo/phylodojo.github.io/README.md

 Day 5: Introduction to R for Phylogenetics
 ```

-***Please check back here during the first week in April for updates.
+**Please check back here during the first week in April for updates.**
-I will provide instructions for you to get prepared before the workshop
+**I will provide instructions for you to get prepared before the workshop.**